-This has included a name change, announced by Bishop Mark Hagemoen in August 2019: the program is now known as ADULT FAITH ENRICHMENT.
+A name change was announced by Bishop Mark Hagemoen in August 2019: the program became known as ADULT FAITH ENRICHMENT.
 Bishop’s Letter

 In August 2020, Jennifer Petersen (firstname.lastname@example.org) was appointed coordinator of the Adult Faith Enrichment program in the diocese of Saskatoon, which was adapted in a number of ways in response to COVID-19 restrictions.

 The Adult Faith Enrichment Program of 2019-2021 concluded in June 2021, with a retreat and a commissioning celebration for participants: NEWS ARTICLE (link).